 Global Hospitality Investments

-Craft a clear and concise message for the German government and Bundestag that highlighted the bureaucratic approach of FMS regarding the offer put forward by GHI.
+We crafted a clear and concise message for the German government and the Bundestag that highlighted the bureaucratic approach of FMS regarding the offer put forward by GHI.
 The behaviour of FMS did not respect good governance principles and ignored the purpose upon which it was created, namely to “unwind the portfolio whenever it is financially advantageous and thus to achieve the best possible outcome in the interest of the German taxpayer.”
-The strategy made use of circumstantial empathy and situational awareness.
-It understood how the notions of reasonableness and fairness were manifested in the German public sector context.
-It demonstrated to the German Finance Ministry and Bundestag that the circumstances demanded an equitable treatment of GHI.
-It drew on a technical understanding of financial instruments in Germany that was used organically and by professional default to highlight the strength of the GHI proposal.
+The strategy demonstrated to the German Finance Ministry and the Bundestag that the circumstances demanded an equitable treatment of GHI.
+It drew on an understanding of the financial the political mindset in Germany that was used to strengthen the GHI proposal.

-Through our office in Berlin it was possible to work productively with the national playmakers and come to a solution.
-Alber & Geiger helped GHI prepare the offer and guided them thru the entire process while ensuring the political backing of the German Finance Ministry and Bundestag for a deal with FMS Wertmanagement, ensuring also that the Mexican government officially supports our proposal.
+Alber & Geiger helped GHI prepare the offer and guided the it through the entire process while ensuring the political backing of the German Finance Ministry and the Bundestag for a deal with FMS Wertmanagement.
 The transaction was finally completed in March 2015.
-The President and CEO of GHI referred to as Alber & Geiger’s“Sophisticated EU advice.“